Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: QCA9300 Hardware Architecture

 \section{QCA9300 Hardware Architecture}

-In this section, we describe the hardware design of QCA9300 NIC.
-We first present the general architecture, then we focus on 3 design highlights, which are valuable for Wi-Fi sensing application and research.
-At last, we briefly discuss what we've learned from QCA9300 and try to infer how other Wi-Fi NICs work.
+In this section, we present the baseband architecture of the QCA9300 NIC.
+We focus on three core designs that are most relevant to Wi-Fi sensing research.
+Then, we conclude what we learn from the QCA9300 NIC and discuss how other Wi-Fi NICs might operate.